unidesigner/unidesign/docs/source/neurohdf.rst

 NeuroHDF
 ========

-NeuroHDF defines a hierarchical layout to represent multi-scale, multi-modal neuroscientific datasets based on HDF5.

 Implement a first draft of a "NeuroHDF" layout according to the principles outlined in "Unifying Biological Image Formats with HDF5" http://queue.acm.org/detail.cfm?id=1628215